jb753/turbigen/README.md

-# turbogen
+# turbigen

-The turbogen library is a tool for generating three-dimensional axial turbine geometries based on a set of input aerodynamic parameters.
+The turbigen library is a tool for generating three-dimensional axial turbine geometries based on a set of input aerodynamic parameters.

 ## Features